FarronF/limerick-council-meetings/meetings/2025/01/27-Full Meeting of Limerick City and County Council/Minutes - Budget Meeting Limerick City and County Council - 29th November 2024.md

 quarterly updates provided to maintain transparency and accountability.
 This office will work

-closely with the Mayoral Advisory and Implementation Committee, a newly established body--- 11
+closely with the Mayoral Advisory and Implementation Committee, a newly established body
+---
+11

 that brings together representatives from public and private sectors, ensuring actions remain